 Learning how to create Basket Weave cupcakes with Bird Nests is not difficult.
 It only uses two decorating tips and is perfect for Spring or Easter.

 There are so many reasons that I decorate cakes and cupcakes.
 Reasons like just because or just to make someone happy.
 I have so much fun doing it that when I have time, I can just get lost “playing”.
-This basket weave technique always impresses people and the bird nests are just so cute.
+This basket weave technique always impresses people and the birds nests are just so cute.
+Who wouldn’t love these Basket Weave Cupcakes with those cute little bird nests?

 A while back I posted a White Chocolate Irish Cream cupcake that I made for my Mother-In-Law’s birthday.
 I posted the pictures of what they looked like and promised a tutorial on how I did it.